Cyrano71/FullNode-Bitcoin/README.md

 That makes the wappen'd widow wed again;
 She, whom the spital-house and ulcerous sores
 Would cast the gorge at, this embalms and spices
 To the April day again.
-Come, damned earth,
+Come, damned earth !”
-Thou common whore of mankind”

 ## MyWork